Eating the Bone Healthy Way

 The best way to get calcium is from the food you eat.
 Foods rich in calcium are often packed with other bone-healthy nutrients, too!

 If you include a calcium rich food or beverage at each meal, you are likely to get all of the calcium you need.
 If not, speak to your health care provider to find out if a calcium supplement is right for you.
+Your body can only absorb up to 600 milligrams of calcium per meal.
+So, to make sure that your body absorbs it all, spread out your calcium consumption during the day.

 Sources of Calcium: